apache/nuttx/configs/sama5d4-ek/README.txt

     This is a little program to help debug of code in DRAM.
 It does the
     following:

+    - Sets the clocking so that the SAMA5 is running at 528MHz.
-    - It configures DRAM,
+    - Configures DRAM,
-    - It loads and Intel HEX file into DRAM over the terminal port,
+    - Loads and Intel HEX file into DRAM over the terminal port,
-    - Waits for you to break in with GDB.
+    - Waits for you to break in with GDB (or optionally starts the newly loaded program).

     At that point, you can set the PC and begin executing from SDRAM under debug control.
 See the section entitled "Creating and Using